MattPickard/Project_Portfolio/Memior RAG Project/README.md

 In this first version of the ensemble pipeline, I implemented **cross-encoder reranking**, as opposed to LLM-based reranking.
 Cross-encoder reranking is a technique that employs a model (specifically, ms-marco-MiniLM-L-6-v2) to evaluate the retrieved chunks against the query and reorders them based on their relevance scores.
 I retrieved the top 10 relevant chunks, applied the reranking model to reorder them, and then passed the top 3 chunks to the context enrichment windows.

 **Context Enrichment Windows**
-This technique enhances each chunk by appending the context from the previous and next chunks, taking into account the overlap between chunks.
+This technique enhances retrieved chunks by appending the context from the previous and following sections, while also taking into account the overlap.
 This approach is highly beneficial as it allows for searching smaller chunks, leading to more precise retrieval and reranking.
 The added surrounding context significantly aids the model in generating a more informed response.

 ### Version 1 Insights